 Guatemala’s biggest exports are oil and gas, bananas, coffee, sugar, and non-precious metals.
 The largest recipients of goods from the country include the United States and China, as well as Mexico, El Salvador, and Panama.
+It is extremely important to follow invoicing requirements for a foreign company in Guatemala when it comes to the trade of these goods.

 Whether you are already doing business in the Guatemalan market or planning to expand here, read on to find out about invoicing requirements for a foreign company in Guatemala.